Jean-Paul Rodrigue (2017), New York:

 a location-probability matrix.

-- Revision of the total population according to the population
+- Recalculation of the total population according to the population

 per worker multiplier.